 Looking good and being in shape is important for health, but this type of narcissism goes a step further because it implies an obsession with the body and beauty.
 The scale of values of this person is reduced to the image, fashion, beauty, youth and glamor.
 He needs to be admired for his physical characteristics since his self-esteem is inextricably linked to his body image.
 This narcissistic person is usually very perfectionist and dedicates a lot of time to his rituals of body care and beauty.
 The problem is that he also applies that pattern to the others and judges them according to their physical appearance.
 He also thinks that he deserves everything because of his beauty and physical form.

 It is a common type of narcissism, whose rage simmers under the surface.
 His unhappiness manifests itself with an increasing hostility towards all.
 For this narcissistic person, there is always an enemy willing to hurt him.
 He often experiences episodes of explosive fury with “irrational”, baffling or inexplicable causes.
 Usually it is a verbal violence, he “whips” with his words the people nearby causing much damage.
 Behind this behavior hides an emotional hypersensitivity, so when this person does not receive the praise and admiration he expected, he can interpret any word as an insult or a disregard.
 He takes everything as a personal attack, which provokes him anger.
-This affectation of the “self” is called narcissistic wound.
+This affectation of the “ego” is called narcissistic wound.

 This type of narcissism shows the best face.
 The person is charming, attractive and kind.
 At least at the beginning.
 Unfortunately, this appeal is just a varnish that hides a much more murky personality.
 Behind the “trust me” messages are malicious intentions.
 In reality, the narcissist wants to gain the trust of the others to use them in his favor.
 He practices a kind of “emotional vandalism” whose damage is so terrible that it often costs his victims years to recover and trust another person again.
 This narcissist uses his charm to dazzle the others and drain them.